lucaangeletti/FireworksKit/README.md

 # FireworksKit

-FireworksKit makes it easy to add amazing particle effects you your UIKit app.
+FireworksKit makes it easy to add amazing particle effects to your UIKit app.

 ## Usage